darrenangle/isitgross-chicago/README.md

 ```

 ### Application Structure
-This app follows a mostly typical Angular app structure, with folder seperation.
+This app follows a mostly typical Angular app structure, grouped by function into folders under `./src/.`
 SCSS is mostly created at the component level, with global style imports for shared styles.